 We needed budget travel.
 With a little money in savings and a small monthly amount from renting out the house we would have a very small monthly budget.
 The first choice we had to make was how long we were doing this for.
 If we wanted a 6 month break from work we could afford to travel on a ‘normal’ backpackers budget, which we found that even for the cheaper countries meant about £1000 a month, each.
 This wasn’t what either of us wanted.
 We’d managed some pretty amazing holidays alongside our full time work, so an extended holiday didn’t seem worth it.
 We wanted long term travel, but how to do it?

 So then we considered working a ski season.
 It looked possible to chalet host as a couple.
 Adam had 5 years experience in the industry and I…..have a welcoming smile?
 Ok, so I wouldn’t have any skills to offer, but how hard can it be to cook three course meals for large groups of people every night?
 The problem with this idea was that it had a time limit.
 No snow, no skiing.
-We wouldn’t have saved any money, as the pay is limited, so we would be back to square 1 in six months time.
+Working a ski season pays notoriously badly, so we guessed we wouldn’t really be saving any money while we worked.
+Then the ski season would end and we’d be back home again in six months looking for work again.